blockchainsllc/in3-docs/docs/spec.md

 if proof is requested, the proof will have the type `accountProof`.
 In the proof-section only the storage-keys of the `proofHash` will be included.
 The required storage keys are calcualted :

-- `0x00` - the length of the nodelist or total numbers of nodes.
+- `0x00` - the length of the nodeList or total numbers of nodes.
 - `0x01` - the registryId
 - per node : ` 0x290decd9548b62a8d60345a988386fc84ba6bc95484008f6362f93160ef3e563 + index * 5 + 4`